HieuNguyenVu/scully-personal-website/blog/algo-binary-search.md

     // mid = 5 + (10 - 5)/2 = (10 + 5)/2;
 ```

 ## III.
-Some kind of Binary Search Challenges and Sample challenges
+Some kind of Binary Search Challenges you should know and Sample challenges

 ### 1. Search value in an array and return the index